 She smiles at me without showing any teeth.
 “Jint is good enough.
 You’re easy to get to, Stern.
 Easy enough for me, easy enough for the Veeni.”

 “They tried today already,” I say.
 “Beat you to it.
 The bastard got a power drill through the skull.
-How you would like to go?”
+How would you like to go?”

 “Your wife isn’t here to save you.”